bernie-skipole/acremscope-db/docs/index.md

 So clearguests.py is run by postgres cron every mid day, and mid day + 1 hour, the script itself checks the time is 12:00 - so that it is only run once at utc 12, this is done as cron uses local time, so this ensures utc is used.

+## password reset

+The 'admin' user of the acremscope database is a special user that cannot be deleted from the acremscope remote telescope system, and is intended as the fall back admin user in case other admin users mess the system up.
+If this admin user gets its password and pin changed and forgotten, the script resetpwd.py can be run to reset it.